Wednesday, December 28, 2016

 Role of Tyrosine Isomers in Acute and Chronic Diseases Leading to Oxidative Stress - A Review

-Gergő A. Molnár, Szilárd Kun, Eszter Sélley, Melinda Kertész, Lívia Szélig, Csaba Csontos, Katalin Böddi, Lajos Bogár, Attila Miseta and István WittmannPages 667-685 (19)
+Author(s): Gergő A. Molnár, Szilárd Kun, Eszter Sélley, Melinda Kertész, Lívia Szélig, Csaba Csontos, Katalin Böddi, Lajos Bogár, Attila Miseta and István WittmannPages 667-685 (19) Abstract: Oxidative stress plays a major role in the pathogenesis of a variety of acute and chronic diseases.
+Measurement of the oxidative stress-related end products may be performed, e.g. that of structural isomers...

 Serotonin 1A Receptors on Astrocytes as a Potential Target for the Treatment of Parkinson’s Disease